Conversation Token

 Auto-Subscription

-When a CONV is created, the creator is automatically subscribed as an admin:
+When a CONV is created, the on_create hook automatically subscribes the creator as admin:

 - CONV token is created and signed

-- System automatically creates a SUBS token for the creator
+- The system creates a self-issued SUBS for the creator (subject = CONV action_id)

 Participant Roles